SMMA-HNRL/SMMA-HNRL/README.md

 #### Modle Setup
    The model parameter could be modified in the file ( ./src/config.ini ).

+   Note: If you want to train your own dataset, you need to declare your own dataset at the beginning of ./src/config.ini

 #### Common parameter :
       * dim : dimension of output